meweli/meweli.github.io/README.md

 # mewsite
-this is just a fun personal website I wanted to create :) th inspo is from the Geocities websites from the 90s and 00s.
+This is just a fun personal website I wanted to create :) inspo is from the Geocities websites from the 90s and 00s.
+You can check it out at https://meweli.github.io/ ₊✩‧₊˚౨ৎ˚₊✩‧₊